Hogueras de Alicante: Origins

 Before 1928, the bonfires of Saint John had been celebrated in Alicante as it had been elsewhere in Europe: by burning old pieces of furniture on the night of Saint John on 24 June.
 The Bonfires festival in Alicante originated in 1928.
-Jose María Py, the founder of the festival, felt that Alicante needed an important fiesta, and came up with an idea to combine bonfires with a Valencian tradition known as the "fallas".
-The festival ultimately became the most important cultural event in Alicantinian society.
+Jose María Py, the founder of the festival, felt that Alicante needed an important fiesta, and came up with an idea to combine bonfires with an older Valencian tradition known as the "fallas".